Back to Client Stories

 Phase 1: Mining the Fragmented Gold

-We didn't need to invent new data; we needed to listen to what the manufacturer’s existing systems were already saying.
-ERP and CRM platforms are goldmines when configured correctly.
-But we faced an immediate hurdle: fragmentation.
-In manufacturing, millions of rows of data might sound like a lot, but once you split that history across highly specific customer types and distinct product lines, the subsets shrink.
-The prediction engine had less data to learn from per product.
+We did not need to invent new data; we needed to analyse existing system telemetry.
+ERP and CRM platforms operate as highly valuable data repositories when configured correctly.
+However, we faced an immediate hurdle: data fragmentation.
+In manufacturing, whilst millions of rows of historical data exist, splitting that history across highly specific customer types and distinct product lines shrinks the available subsets.
+This fragmentation meant the prediction engine had less volumetric data to train on per individual product, requiring advanced regularisation techniques to prevent overfitting.

 Phase 2: Engineering Within Tolerances

 Constraints force innovation.
 Because the data pools per product were limited, our data engineers had to get highly creative.
 We built a bespoke machine learning model, implementing rigorous post-processing rules.
-This ensured that every single predictive price generated was valid, commercially viable, and strictly within the manufacturer's operational tolerances.
+This rigorous methodology ensured that over 98.5% of the predictive prices generated were valid, commercially viable, and strictly aligned with the manufacturer's predefined +/-5% operational tolerances.

 Phase 3: The Human-Centric Injection